-Machine learning approaches such as Convolutional Neural Networks (CNN), Multilayer Perceptrons (MLP), and others have the potential to overcome many of these current limitations.
-CNNs are neural networks that have at least one convolutional layer.
-They typically also contain fully connected layers like those found in an MLP.
-Thanks to convolutional layers, CNNs can handle 1D, 2D or 3D input signals, whereas MLPs require flattened 1D inputs.
-Convolutional layers can automatically extract features, capture local and global features, utilize patterns related to the 2D or 3D positions of features, and they can do it with fewer parameters than MLPs (Botalb et al. 2018).
-This makes them more robust to overfitting.
-In theory, CNN models can estimate any continuous function regardless of its complexity, as long as enough examples are provided for training and the network is large enough (Zeng et al. 2016; Zhou 2020).
+Machine learning approaches such as Convolutional Neural Networks (CNN) and others have the potential to overcome many of these current limitations.
+CNN's for example were designed to utilize large parameter spaces and, in theory, estimate any continuous function regardless of its complexity, as long as enough examples are provided for training and the network is large enough (Zeng et al. 2016; Zhou 2020).
 This allows them to derive efficient representations of input data automatically, with limited feature engineering.
-CNNs are also extremely flexible to different input data types, and with large enough datasets (which is not always possible) and proper design they can perform robustly on low-quality data (Yim and Sohn 2017; Qin et al. 2019).
-Additionally, while CNNs are often referred to as a "black box," there are now well-demonstrated methods for dissecting and interpreting the processes within a given CNN model, and the features the model determines to be most important to prediction (Simonyan et al. 2013; Samek et al. 2019).
+CNNs are also extremely flexible to different input data types, and with large enough datasets (which is not always possible) and proper design they can perform robustly on low quality data (Yim and Sohn 2017; Qin et al. 2019).
+Additionally, while CNNs are often referred to as a "black box," there are now welldemonstrated methods for dissecting and interpreting the processes within a given CNN model, and the features the model determines to be most important to prediction (Simonyan et al. 2013; Samek et al. 2019).
 Many of these interpretation tools, and even the machine learning methods themselves, are still in their infancy so it is likely they will continue to improve rapidly over the coming years.

-Several authors have applied CNN, MLP, and other machine learning models to plant phenotype prediction, but the quantity of data available in these studies was typically small when compared to the hundreds of thousands or even millions of data points used in more traditional CNN applications (e.g., image classification) (Montesinos-López et al. 2018, 2019; Pérez-Enciso and Zingaretti 2019; Zingaretti et al. 2020; Abdollahi-Arpanahi et al. 2020).
+Several authors have applied CNN and other machine learning models to plant phenotype prediction, but the quantity of data available in these studies was typically small when compared to the hundreds of thousands or even millions of data points used in more traditional CNN applications (e.g., image classification) (Montesinos-López et al. 2018, 2019; Pérez-Enciso and Zingaretti 2019; Zingaretti et al. 2020; Abdollahi-Arpanahi et al. 2020).
 Perhaps for this reason, phenotype prediction with CNNs has continued to rely on extensive feature engineering and factor reduction, and primarily used very shallow neural networks.
 A few attempts at using larger datasets with less feature engineering have been made, but these have not included a G component (Khaki et al. 2019; Shahhosseini et al. 2021).

-In this study, CNN models for predicting grain yield were developed following a philosophy of maximum feature inclusion and limited feature engineering.
+In this study, CNN models for predicting grain yield were developed following a philosophy of maximum feature inclusion.
 Additionally, every attempt was made to include as many samples as possible in the dataset, to the extent of including historical samples with only partial data available, through transfer learning (using a pre-trained model as a starting point for model fitting).
-Extensive public maize field study data from The Genomes To Fields (G2F) Initiative, along with historical data from the United States Department of Agriculture-National Agricultural Statistics Service (USDA-NASS) and other governmental databases made using a very large dataset (>100,000 samples) possible (AlKhalifah et al. 2018; McFarland et al. 2020).
+Extensive public maize field study data from The Genomes To Fields (G2F) Initiative, along with historical data from the United States Department of Agriculture - National Agricultural Statistics Service (USDA-NASS) and other governmental databases made using a very large dataset (>100,000 samples) possible (AlKhalifah et al. 2018; McFarland et al. 2020).
 On the other hand, all phenotypes, weather, soil, and management data came from publicly available sources and are the common types of data that a typical farmer, plant breeder, or agronomist could access or collect inexpensively today.
 While these models were developed in an agricultural system, the basic philosophy and results should be widely applicable across biology and other areas.